vvscode/docs/docs/tutorials/tutorials-ruby/number-verification-and-two-factor-authentication-in-an-android-app-part-2.md

 ---
-title: "Number Verification and Two-Factor Authentication in an Android App - Part 2"
+title: Number Verification and Two-Factor Authentication in an Android App - Part 2
-excerpt: "Learn how to build an Android Client App that uses verification API."
+excerpt: Learn how to build an Android Client App that uses verification API.
 ---
 > **Update**
 >